Query log data (native logging)

 Use the logging query language within Logs Explorer to construct search queries for retrieving, processing, and analyzing your log data.

-The following query syntax applies to the native logging experience in Observability Platform.
+The following query syntax applies to the logging experience in Observability Platform.
 For the CrowdStrike OEM query syntax, see Query log data.

-Observability Platform provides a lightweight, flexible syntax for querying log data in
+Observability Platform provides a lightweight, flexible syntax for querying log data

-Logs Explorer.
+in Logs Explorer.
 This syntax implements predefined keys that accept a comparison

 operator, such as an equals sign =